andrevidela/Research-report/Thesis/index.md

 ##### Linearity / Quantity / Multiplicity

 Used interchangeably most of the time.
-They refer the the number of times a variable is expected to be used.
+They refer to the number of times a variable is expected to be used.

 ##### Syntax